fleschutz/base256U/README.md

 Base 256 Encoding using Unicode (B256U)
 =======================================
-This repo contains a simple C++ program to represent binary data in B256U encoding.
+This repo contains a simple C++ program to represent binary data in base 256 encoding using Unicode characters.
+Each Unicode character represents exactly one byte and vice versa: each byte is represented by exactly one Unicode character, e.g. byte 0 is represented by Unicode digit '0'.

 Advantages
 ----------